Home

 Taking part in any activity increases your risk.

-However a large percentage of Aikido injury can be prevented by learning how they occur, and stopping these situations from happening.
+However a large percentage of Aikido injury can be prevented by learning how it occurs, and stopping these situations from happening.

-To reach a high level of skill in anything takes concentration, effort, repetition and time.
-You have to practise the same thing over and over again until you finally reach your goal of mastery.
+To reach a high level of skill takes concentration, effort, repetition and time.
+You have to practice the same thing until you finally reach your goal of mastery.

 This repetition puts strain on your body, particularly your joints.